 Some of the more common pre-existing medical conditions and what they may mean for your policy include:

 If you are a cancer survivor, you will need to provide specific information about the type of cancer it was, what stage it was when you were diagnosed, the treatments you took and the results of any follow-up checks.
-You will also need to provide a doctor’s report and a copies of Histopathology.
+You will also need to provide a doctor’s report and copies of your Histopathology.

 Assessment will depend on factors such as the type of Epilepsy, frequency and time since last seizure etc.